Why do programmers do nothing even with neural networks

 print(savedArray.first!)

-The client code has changed only one expression jsondatatransformer -> XMldatratransformer
+The client code has changed only by one expression JSONDataTransformer -> XMLDataTransformer

 Result

-The full implementation of CRUD repositories for SWIFT is available on the link:
+A complete implementation of CRUD repositories for Swift is available at:

 https://gitlab.com/demensdeum/crud-example

-By the way, SWIFT has long been supported outside MacOS, the code from the article was written and tested on Arch Linux.
+By the way, Swift has long been supported outside of macOS, the code from the article was completely written and tested on Arch Linux.

 Sources